Skip to content

-Welcome to your workshop (Forge) where you will have an enjoyable time learning, refining and sharing the basics of blacksmithing.
+Welcome to the Workshop Forge day where you will have an enjoyable time learning, refining and sharing the basics of blacksmithing.
 We trust that you will enjoy your time at the forge.
 Do not be frightened to ask questions as others may also want to know the same thing.
-We will all learn from each other as we go along
+We will all learn from each other as we go along.

 SAFETY